 Current Goals: 1) Adapt to and assess the recent Doyle 1st floor space changes, developing a scheduling strategy, helping with the transition of room numbers building-wide, welcoming new neighbors and expanding university partnerships/new booking types in these revamped areas.
 2) Plan for and communicate strategies for proactive scheduling, updating web resources, building hours and access programming, room and resource scheduling, etc. Ensure timely follow-through for colleagues, managers and clients and keep all stakeholders apprised of outcomes to any issues, etc. Create clear documentation for processes such as opening/closing of 1st floor Doyle, staffing guidelines for students and desk staff, and planned maintenance/upkeep of spaces in our team's purview.
 Review relevant aspects of building safety and preparedness for coverage in designated ASC role.
-3) Expand Zoom web resources, training advanced Zoom production needs in specialty spaces, as well as Zoom webinars.
+3) Expand Zoom web resources, training and support for customers districtwide.
+Assist with creation and support of Zoom Rooms, and advanced Zoom production needs in specialty spaces, as well as Zoom webinars.
 Manage and administer Zoom sub accounts for our district.
 Create a standard procedure for processing/cleanup of cloud recordings, recommend retention policies, and review accessibility of media resources in this area.